 Set, Props & Costume Design

 Ksenia is happy to return to Rainbow, where she was set and costume designer for Cash: Ring of Fire, and set design apprentice for two seasons.
 This season her work was seen in Stage Frights (True North & One Trunk), Heavenly Bodies (Happy/Accidents), Frankenstein (UWinnipeg), New Beginnings (Sarasvàti), and Armstrong’s War (Western Canada Theatre, Kamloops).
-Ksenia is a graduate of the University of Alberta and University of Winnipeg, and trained with Off the Wall Artist’s Alliance, Ghost River Theatre, Banff Centre for Arts and Creativity, and Creative Manitoba.
+Ksenia is a member of the Associated Designers of Canada, a graduate of the University of Alberta and University of Winnipeg, and trained with Off the Wall Artist’s Alliance, Ghost River Theatre, Banff Centre for Arts and Creativity, and Creative Manitoba.
 With experience training in, performing, and teaching musical theatre and dance, Ksenia is intrigued by design’s interaction with movement, and is always excited to work on a musical!
 Thanks to my parents for their support.
 Enjoy the show!

 Leslie’s dog, Murtaugh, is absolutely dismayed that she will be returning to Rainbow Stage for her 13th consecutive season, and 21st production.
 He will spend the summer at daycare, pining for his mom, while she will be collaborating with some of the city’s best artists.
 Some of Leslie’s favourite past shows at Rainbow have been: Little Shop of Horrors, Mary Poppins, and RENT – to name a few – while Murtaugh enjoyed sitting inside Audrey Two as a puppy last summer.
 They both hope to have some spare time this year to spend with Sean.